KangLin/RabbitRemoteControl/docs/Compile/Windows.md

   + QT_ROOT: Qt install root
   + Qt6_DIR or Qt5_DIR: Is same QT_ROOT
   + RabbitCommon_ROOT: RabbitCommon source-code location
+  + ENABLE_UPDATE_TRANSLATIONS: Update translations. the default is OFF
   + BUILD_CLIENT: Compile client. the default is ON
   + BUILD_SERVICE: Compile service. the default dependency is whether there is a QtService
   + BUILD_PLUGINS: Compile plugins. the default is ON